Willy-Kimura/HotkeyListener/README.md

 hkl.Update(ref hotkey1, hotkey2);
 ```

-To listen to any hotkey updates, use the `HotkeyUpdated` event:
+If you'd like to listen to any hotkey updates, use the `HotkeyUpdated` event:

 ```c#
 // Add a HotkeyUpdated event.